SravanChittupalli/yolov5_ros_pkg/README.md

-# YOLOv5_ROS_ObjectDetection_Segmentation
-Pallet and ground detection and segmentation
+# Pallet and Ground Segmentation using YOLOv5